 About the Arctic

-A region of the world surrounding the North Pole, encompassing the fringes of Eurasia and North America, the Arctic Ocean and its islands (except for the coastal islands of Norway), and also adjoining parts of the Atlantic and Pacific oceans.
-The Arctic has an area of approximately 27 million square kilometres (or, if limited to the territory north of the Arctic Circle [latitude 66° 33′ N], an area of 21 million square kilometres).
+A region of the world surrounding the North Pole, encompassing the fringes of Eurasia and North America, the Arctic Ocean and its islands (except for the coastal islands of Norway), and adjoining parts of the Atlantic and Pacific oceans.
+The Arctic has an area of approximately 27 million square kilometres.

 The Russian Arctic

 Russia’s Arctic Zone stretches from Franz Josef Land in the northwest to the Wrangel and Herald Islands in the east – covering about a third of the entire Arctic shelf.
 Its Arctic territories fall within the jurisdiction of Russian federal law and play a significant role in the pursuit of Russia’s economic objectives.
-Furthermore, the Northern Sea Route and the Northern Air Bridge both run through the territory of the North Pole, connecting Asia and North America.
+Furthermore, the Northern Sea Route and the Northern Air Bridge, which connect Asia and North America, both run through the territory of the Arctic Zone.

-The Arctic Zone of the Russian Federation encompasses the territories of Murmansk Region, the Nenets, Chukotka and Yamalo-Nenets Autonomous Areas, the Komi Republic, the territories of several regions of the Sakha Republic (Yakutia), the city of Norilsk, two regions of Krasnoyarsk Territory, and municipalities of Arkhangelsk Region.
-Also part of the Russian Arctic Zone are lands and islands of the Arctic Ocean.
+The Arctic Zone of the Russian Federation encompasses the territories of Murmansk Region, the Nenets, Chukotka and Yamalo-Nenets Autonomous Areas, the Komi Republic, several regions of the Sakha Republic (Yakutia), the city of Norilsk, two regions of Krasnoyarsk Territory, and municipalities of Arkhangelsk Region.
+A number of archipelagos and islands in the Arctic Ocean are also part of the Russian Arctic Zone.

 In addition, the flora and fauna of the Arctic are unique, comprising more than 20,000 species of plants, animals, fungi and microorganisms.
-Concentrated in the Artic are more than 25% of fish species from the order salmoniformes, 12% of lichen species and 6% of moss species.
-It is the habitat of wild reindeer, Arctic hares, owls, terns, wolves, foxes, and polar bears.
-Among the rarest members of the Arctic’s fauna are the snow sheep, the musk ox and the lemming.
-The Polar region is also the home of stoats, wolverines and long-tailed ground squirrels.
-Its sea-dwelling inhabitants include walruses, seals, fish and several species of cetaceans: killer and beluga whales, narwhals and the well-known bowhead whale.
+More than 25% of fish species from the order salmoniformes, 12% of lichen species and 6% of moss species are concentrated in the Arctic.
+It is the habitat of wild reindeer, Arctic hares, owls, terns, wolves, polar foxes, polar bears, snow sheep, musk oxen, and lemmings.
+Arctic’s sea-dwelling inhabitants include walruses, seals, and several species of cetaceans: killer and beluga whales, narwhals and bowhead whales.